ctn008/RF_SurveyTool/RfCapture.md

 ![image](https://github.com/user-attachments/assets/e263456a-1dcf-48c4-84b4-8abb5c3b0590)
 Per http://superkuh.com/rtlsdr.html, LNA gain is 33dB total, and Mixer gain 15dB, whereas, VGA gain is 3.5dB step, with -12 to 40.5dB.
 The table above is actual measurement at 900MHz, and -60dBm input signal.
 Similar measurement can be performed at 400MHz for better alignment.

+### Using librtlsdr fork and pyrtlsdr library to test this fork librtlsdr.